 Frank, who has been asked to match Will's description against a series of possible still frames, picks one picture and describes it back to Will.
-He explicitly and opportunistically does sign 'shirt' (Figure 74), and he continues with a mirror image of Will's sign for 'give' (Figure 75).
+He explicitly and opportunistically does sign 'shirt' (Fig. 70), and he continues with a mirror image of Will's sign for 'give' (Fig. 71).
 (The two brothers are sitting on opposite sides of a table.)
-As they negotiate about which picture Frank should choose, at one point both signers simultaneously sign the 'give' verb in exactly opposite directions, both using their bodies as the origo from which the narrated protagonist 'gives the shirt' (Figure 76).
+As they negotiate about which picture Frank should choose, at one point both signers simultaneously sign the 'give' verb thereafter pointing to Jane (Fig. 73), as if to say "not the man but the woman".
+With a subtle shift of his hand position, he then signaled the transfer of an object - not itself identified - from the woman to the man by drawing his hand from Jane's position back to his own chest (Fig. 74), a movement he repeated twice.